christophe-derache/certification35288_bloc6-final_project/README.md

 - Machine learning
 - App : deployment of 2 apps

+**Before diving into details, there's some few ressources you'd see :**
 The following file contains the slides we prepared for our Demoday that took place in December 6th 2022 :
 > Presentation pptx : Projet immobilier Lyon.pptx